2007 MLS Cup playoffs: Overall standings

 The winner of the 2007 U.S. Open Cup (New England) also qualified.

 Because New England qualified twice, an additional berth was awarded to the 2007 MLS Supporters' Shield runner-up (Chivas USA).

 Bracket

 ^{1} The Kansas City Wizards earned the eighth and final playoff berth, despite finishing fifth in the Eastern Conference.
-They represent the fourth seed in the Western Conference playoff bracket, as only three teams in the Western Conference qualified for the playoffs.
+They represented the fourth seed in the Western Conference playoff bracket, as only three teams in the Western Conference qualified for the playoffs.